cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

 ## Run your checkers chain

-Just like you did in the [previous section](./1-preparation.md), you compile the minimal chain, re-initialize and start it.
-You need to re-initialize because your genesis has changed.
+Just like you did in the [previous section](./1-preparation.md), you compile the minimal chain, re-initialize, and start it.
+You need to re-initialize because your genesis has changed:

 ```sh
 $ go mod tidy